Poincar\'e Series of Divisors on Graphs and Chains of Loops: Introduction

-Next, we consider the problem of rationality of $P_{\Gamma,D_1,\dots,D_k}$.
+Next, we consider the problem of rationality of $P_{\Gamma}$.
 We start by noting some key differences between the case of finite graphs and tropical curves.
-The Jacobian of a finite graph is a finite Abelian group but the Jacobian of a tropical curve is (expect in genus zero) not a finite group (nor a finitely generated group) but is a real torus of dimension $g(\Gamma)$, where $g(\Gamma)$ is the genus of $\Gamma$ (the first Betti number of the underlying simplicial complex) \cite[Page 364]{BakFab11}.
-Furthermore, consider the group homomorphism $\phi_{\Gamma,D_1,\dots,D_k}: \mathbb{Z}^k \rightarrow {\rm Div}(\Gamma)/{\rm Prin}(\Gamma)$ defined as follows:
+The Jacobian of a finite graph is a finite Abelian group but the Jacobian of a tropical curve is (except in genus zero) not a finite group (nor a finitely generated group) but is a real torus of dimension $g$, where $g$ is the genus of $\Gamma$ (the first Betti number of the simplicial complex underlying $\Gamma$) \cite[Section 6]{MikZha08},~\cite[Page 364]{BakFab11}.